clausehound/clausehound-blog/content/blog/what-is-the-difference-between-a-confidential-disclosure-agreement-cda-and-a-non-disclosure-agreement-nda/index.md

 ---
 title: "What is the difference between a confidential disclosure agreement (CDA) and a non-disclosure agreement (NDA)?"
 author: frahman@cobaltcounsel.com
-tags: ["Confidentiality","NDA","Confidential Information","Confidentiality Agreement","frahman","Rajah"]
+tags: ["Confidentiality","NDA","Confidential Information","Confidentiality Agreement"]
 date: 2017-07-17 14:44:33
-description: "Links from this article:
+description: "Links from this article: This article highlights the key differences between a confidential disclosure agreement (CDA) and a non-disclosure agreement (NDA)."
-Scope of Confidential Information

-A number of agreements can contain the same clauses to protect certain information but still have different agreement names.
-For example, a..."
 ---